The Ohio Lemon Law

 What is considered a “reasonable” number of repair attempts?

-The same nonconformity has been subject to repair three or more times and continues to exist;
+- The same nonconformity has been subject to repair 3 or more times and still exists or recurs.

-There has been at least one attempt to repair a nonconformity that results in a condition that is likely to cause death or serious bodily injury if the vehicle is driven, and the nonconformity continues to exist.
+- There have been 8 or more attempts to repair any nonconformity that substantially impairs use or value.
+At least one attempt was made to repair a nonconformity that is likely to cause death or serious bodily injury if the vehicle is driven, and the nonconformity either continues or recurs

 What is the manufacturer’s duty to replace or repurchase a vehicle?

-Once it is clear that your vehicle has not been fixed, the manufacturer must, at your option, replace the vehicle with an acceptable new vehicle or repurchase the vehicle.
+If it is determined that your vehicle has had a reasonable number of repair attempts under the law, the manufacturer must, at your option, replace the vehicle with an acceptable new vehicle or repurchase the vehicle.
 It is important to note that Ohio law gives the consumer an option to choose between a replacement or repurchase remedy.
-(Most other lemon laws provide that the consumer cannot be forced to take a replacement but do not allow the consumer to choose between the two – meaning a consumer cannot choose a replacement instead of a repurchase.)

 In the case of a purchased vehicle, the refund consists of: